 The adjustment plan and discussion will help you make adjustments in meetings, trips, and residential events.

 As the plan is about supporting the member or volunteer, it’s important that their views are heard.
 They should be actively involved in the completion of the plan, based on what they know about their own experiences, rather than the plan being completed on their behalf.

-This plan should be completed and used in addition to any other relevant Girlguiding forms such as Starting Rainbows/Brownies/Guides, Information and consent for event/activity, and Health information forms.
+This plan should be completed and used in addition to any other relevant Girlguiding forms such as starting Rainbows/Brownies/Guides/Rangers information and consent for event/activity, and Health information forms.

 If the discussions about adjustments raise any concerns, safeguarding allegations or disclosures, including difficulties engaging parents/carers with adjustments, please contact the HQ safeguarding team, as per our safeguarding policy.

 The plan should be reviewed regularly.
 At least every 12 months, but we recommend you do it termly.
 Hold the review with the young member (and their parents/carers where necessary) or volunteer to ensure it is up to date and any adjustments are appropriate.

 Adjustment plans should be signed off by your local (district/division) commissioner.

 When not in use, this form must be kept securely at all times, on a password protected device or in a locked storage unit.

 The information must not be shared without consent.
 If you'd like more information about handling data safely, read our managing information procedure.
 If you need any advice on handling data, contact [email protected].

 Unit leaders will use this adjustment plan as a starting point for a discussion with you and the young member about how best to support the young member.